Chaparral: Fire

 Chaparral is a coastal biome with hot, dry summers and mild, rainy winters.
 The chaparral area receives about 38–100 cm of precipitation a year.
 This makes the chaparral most vulnerable to fire in the late summer and fall.

-The chaparral ecosystem as a whole is adapted to be able to recover from naturally infrequent fire (fires occurring a minimum of 30 years apart); indeed, chaparral regions are known culturally and historically for their impressive fires.
+The chaparral ecosystem as a whole is adapted to be able to recover from naturally infrequent, high-intensity fire (fires occurring between 30 and 150 years or more apart); indeed, chaparral regions are known culturally and historically for their impressive fires.
 (This does create a conflict with human development adjacent to and expanding into chaparral systems.)
-Additionally, Native Americans burned chaparral near villages on the coastal plain to promote grasslands for textiles and food.
+Additionally, Native Americans burned chaparral near villages on the coastal plain to promote plant species for textiles and food.
 Before a major fire, typical chaparral plant communities are dominated by manzanita, chamise Adenostoma fasciculatum and Ceanothus species, toyon (which can sometimes be interspersed with scrub oaks), and other drought-resistant shrubs with hard (sclerophyllous) leaves; these plants resprout (see resprouter) from underground burls after a fire.

 Plants that are long-lived in the seed bank or serotinous with induced germination after fire include chamise, Ceanothus, and fiddleneck.
 Some chaparral plant communities may grow so dense and tall that it becomes difficult for large animals and humans to penetrate, but may be teeming with smaller fauna in the understory.
 The seeds of many chaparral plant species are stimulated to germinate by some fire cue (heat or the chemicals from smoke or charred wood).
 During the time shortly after a fire, chaparral communities may contain soft-leaved herbaceous, fire following annual wildflowers and short-lived perennials that dominate the community for the first few years – until the burl resprouts and seedlings of chaparral shrub species create a mature, dense overstory.
 Seeds of annuals and shrubs lie dormant until the next fire creates the conditions needed for germination.

-Several shrub species such as Ceanothus fix nitrogen, increasing the availability nitrogen compounds in the soil.
+Several shrub species such as Ceanothus fix nitrogen, increasing the availability of nitrogen compounds in the soil.

 Because of the hot, dry conditions that exist in the California summer and fall, chaparral is one of the most fire-prone plant communities in North America.
 Some fires are caused by lightning, but these are usually during periods of high humidity and low winds and are easily controlled.
 Nearly all of the very large wildfires are caused by human activity during periods of hot, dry easterly Santa Ana winds.
-These man-made fires are commonly caused by power line failures, vehicle fires and collisions, sparks from machinery, arson, or campfires.
+These human-caused fires are commonly ignited by power line failures, vehicle fires and collisions, sparks from machinery, arson, or campfires.